cylondata/cylon/docs/docs/compile.md

 ---
-id: compile
+id: source
-title: Compiling Cylon
+title: Source Compilation
-sidebar_label: Compiling
+sidebar_label: Source
 ---

 Cylon has C++ core, Java and Python bindings.
 You can compile these in three steps.

 Cylon can be build along with Arrow (Cylon will build Apache Arrow) or it can be build by pointing to an existing Arrow installation.

+This document shows how to build Cylon on Linux and Mac OS.
+The first section of the document shows how to install the required dependencies on Linux (Ubuntu) and Mac OS.
+After required dependencies are installed, the compiling is similar in both Linux and Mac OS.

 ## Prerequisites